SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/named-autowiring.md

 php bin/console debug:autowiring client
 ```

-Whoa!
 There are now *two* HttpClient services in the container: The normal,
 non-configured one and the one that *we* just configured.
-Apparently in our service,
+Apparently, in
-Symfony is still passing us the *unconfigured* HttpClient service.
+`MixRepository`, Symfony is still passing us the *unconfigured* HttpClient service.

 How can I be sure?
 Well, think back to how autowiring works.
 Symfony looks at the
 type-hint of our argument, which is